Medically reviewed by Drugs.com. Last updated on Feb 2, 2023.

 How long is it before the result of the test is known?

 Depending on whether the person doing the test is a doctor or a technician, you might be able to get a few results of your test immediately.
 You may even be given a printed picture of your baby as seen by ultrasound, to take home.
-The test is recorded on a videotape; a radiologist can review the tape and report to your doctor, a process that might take a day or two.
+The test is digitally recorded as a video.
+A radiologist reviews the video and reports the results to your doctor, a process that might take a day or two.